NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Exploration.md

 [![Case Page, Clinical and Biospecimen](images/gdc-case-clinical-biospecimen_v4.png)](images/gdc-case-clinical-biospecimen_v4.png "Click to see the full image.")

-Some clinical records can support multiple records of the same type (Diagnoses, Family Histories, Exposures, Follow-Ups).
+Some clinical records can support multiple records of the same type (Diagnoses, Family Histories, Exposures, Follow-Ups, Molecular Tests).
 If only one record exists, the UUID of the record is provided at the top of the corresponding tab.

 [![Case Page, Single Clinical Record](images/gdc-case-clinical-single-record.png)](images/gdc-case-clinical-single-record.png "Click to see the full image.")